Harrison's Cave

 A unique phenomenon of nature, Harrison's Cave is an amazing gallery of stalactites hanging from the roof of the cave, and stalagmites that emerge from the ground, with streams of crystal-clear running water that drop from breathtaking waterfalls to form deep emerald pools.
 The stalactites and stalagmites were formed over thousands of years and in some places the stalactites have reached down to the stalagmites and a spectacular pillar has been formed.

 The tram tour is the most popular, with visitors driven in electrically operated trams down through the extensive system of caves.
 Excellent tour guides give historical information on this cave along the way.
-At the lowest level point in the cave, visitors are invited to leave the tram and walk alongside a spectaular waterfall which plunges into a deep pool below .... this is truly an awesome wonder!
+At the lowest level point in the cave, visitors are invited to leave the tram and walk alongside a spectacular waterfall which plunges into a deep pool below .... this is truly an awesome wonder!
 Walking tours and a special Eco tour for the adventurous are also available.

 And there's so much more to explore!
 In addition to the stunning cave, there are lots of other activities to enjoy!
 Zipline over the treetops, meander along the nature trail, check out the bird aviary, relax in and around the pool, take on the challenge of the high-rope obstacle course, and kick back in the Rum Lounge with the world’s oldest rum!